rayun56/mochad/README.md

 The solution was to restore the `systemd` and `udev` directories found in the original [mochad-0.1.17](https://sourceforge.net/projects/mochad/files/) repository by mmauka.
 Modification of the `Makefile.am` was also necessary.

+## Patching version 0.1.17 by mmauka

+Instead of installing this fork, one could apply a couple of small patches to version 0.1.17 of `mochad` from the original author mmauka.
+Details are [here](res/README.me).

+If IPV6 support is needed then this fork will have to be installed as explained next.

 ## Installation of `mochad`